Northeastern-Electric-Racing/Odyssey-Definitions/README.md

 At the root of any spec-compliant JSON file is a list of Message objects.
 Each Message object has the following members:
 - `id`, a hexadecimal string of the CAN ID (extended CAN supported and default)
-- `desc`, string representing a quick descroption of the CAN message
+- `desc`, string representing a quick descroption of the CAN message.
+Note that if it contains the word "overflow", it will be used as the overflow detection broadcast for said node.
+See the code-gen folder for details.
 - `points`, a list of CAN Points being sent from the Message
 - `fields`, a list of MQTT messages being sent from the Message